Types of Degrees Urban Studies Majors Are Getting

 Skills for Urban Studies Majors

-urban studies majors are found most commonly in careers in which the following skills are important:
+A major in urban studies prepares you for careers in which the following skill-sets are crucial:

 - Reading Comprehension - Understanding written sentences and paragraphs in work related documents.

 - Active Listening - Giving full attention to what other people are saying, taking time to understand the points being made, asking questions as appropriate, and not interrupting at inappropriate times.